 Fluoride is a naturally occurring element in the enamel of your teeth.
 It aids in strengthening the enamel, helping to prevent damage from the acids produced by oral bacteria and plaque, as well as from the acids in foods and drinks that your teeth are exposed to.
 Exposure to acids causes fluoride loss in the teeth, a process is known as demineralization.
 Just like fluoride is lost, it is also replaceable.
 It is found in treated tap water and a variety of specially formulated oral care products.
 Certain foods even contain trace amounts.
 There are plenty of people who get all of the fluorides they need daily to help keep their teeth healthy.
 However, there are others who do not.
 If your teeth do not get enough fluoride, they are at higher risk for the development of tooth decay and cavities.
-At Smiles Cosmetic Dentistry by Dr. Shrenna Clifton, we can help with fluoride treatment.
+At Smiles by Shrenna Clifton, DDS, we can help with fluoride treatment.

 The Importance of Fluoride for Your Teeth